 Although EDA is normally developed and applied to nonconducting species at the pure state, developing EDA for species that have a conduction band or have fragments that interact with each other through the conduction of charge necessitates the incorporation of EDA in EDFT, such that the interactions (which could possibly involve covalent bonding) can be dissected into contributing factors as EDA components.
-In this work, we present an extended implementation of HALMO EDA that allows it to be incorporated into EDFT for metallic systems at finite electronic temperatures.
+Other than EDFT in ONETEP,22 the methods presented in this work are applicable to wave-function-based approaches as well.
+Separate and independent from ONETEP, the implementation of HALMO EDA makes no distinction between DFT and wavefunction methods.
 EDA and EDFT are first given an overview.
 The problem of extending SCF MI to fractional occupancies in EDA for each fragment with weighted orthogonalization (WO)25 is then discussed.
 WO is essential in orthogonalizing the molecular orbitals based on their differing fractional occupancies for the projection operators needed by SCF MI.
 Finally, motivation of and results from EDA with EDFT applied to sample metallic systems with small band gaps are presented.